benji300/joplin-commands/README.md

 > :warning: **CAUTION** - Requires Joplin **v1.4.11** or newer

-> :warning: **CAUTION** - This is a development version at a very early stage.
+> :construction: **BETA** - This is a development version at a very early stage.
 Please make a backup copy of the user data (especially from the database) before using this plugin.
 I don't think that the plugin causes any damage to the database, but unfortunately I can't rule it out completely.
 I neither have the time nor the possibilities to test all possible use cases.

 ## Table of contents